 Use clean hands to roll the cookie dough into balls and place them on a lined baking sheet.
 You can use parchment paper, or for a less wasteful option, check out these reusable baking mats!

-Then, set the shaped dough in the freezer to rest for about 30 minutes.
-This will just stop your cookies from spreading too much.
+Then, set the shaped dough in the refrigerator for 2 hours.
+If you’re in a rush, I find that resting in the freezer for 30 minutes works in a pinch.
+Resting will just stop your cookies from spreading too much.

 Storing Your Candy Cane Shortbread Cookies